garris/BackstopJS/README.md

-selectorExpansion        // See Targeting elements in the next section for more info... misMatchThreshold        // Percentage of different pixels allowed to pass test requireSameDimensions    // If set to true -- any change in selector size will trigger a test failure.
+selectorExpansion        // See Targeting elements in the next section for more info... misMatchThreshold        // Percentage of different pixels allowed to pass test requireSameDimensions    // If set to true -- any change in selector size will trigger a test failure. noWaitLoadEvent          // *Chromy only* If set to true -- don't wait for the load event before taking screenshots.
+Options "readyEvent", "readySelector", and "delay" still take effect.
 ```